Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Fractal Potential Flows

-By the above results, we may conclude among many things that the eddy $\psi_{c,p}$ uniquely corresponds via Poisson's Equation to the Dirac delta function $\delta_p$ among all bounded functions of character $c$, where the uniqueness is guaranteed up to a gradient.
+By the above results, we may conclude that the eddy $\psi_{c,p}$ uniquely corresponds via Poisson's Equation to the Dirac delta function $\delta_p$ among all $L^\infty(\R^2)$ functions of character $c$, where the uniqueness is guaranteed up to a gradient.